kiskadee-studio/kiskadee/packages/schema/rules.md

   until then this remains as a rule.
 - Shadow was already part of appearance, but it became clearer that shadow is an effect, just like a blurred background or glass effect.
+- Although it is possible to manage text transformation (uppercase, lowercase, capitalized), it was decided that components should only reflect the values inserted into them.
+This means if a button needs uppercase letters, it should be written explicitly that way.
+If in the future we notice that there are design systems that frequently use entirely uppercase or lowercase letters as a mandatory design rule, we can revisit this decision.